Bopified/ToyBattlesHQ/doc/setting_up.md

 Graded accounts don't have this limitation, this allows graded accounts to enter the server even with different clients, for example for testing purposes.

+Note that for ToyBattles Client (on the Release section on this Repository), the client version is 0.0.3.
+If you decide to use the original Microvolts Surge client (although discouraged) you will need to use version 1.1.1.

 # ⚠️ Notes & Warnings
 You can configure up to 9 Main Servers and 9 Cast Servers.